professionaltarun2004/IBM-AWS-Hackathon/README.md

-# Good Doctor ML - Stress Detection System
+# AuraVerse ML - Stress Detection System

 A comprehensive machine learning system for stress detection and panic attack prediction in autistic children using wearable devices and behavioral data.